kergoth/dotfiles/zsh/plugins/completions/README.md

 #### Using frameworks

-* If you're using [antigen](https://github.com/zsh-users/antigen), just add `antigen bundle zsh-users/zsh-completions src` to your .zshrc where you're loading your other zsh plugins.
+* If you're using [antigen](https://github.com/zsh-users/antigen), just add `antigen bundle zsh-users/zsh-completions` to your .zshrc where you're loading your other zsh plugins.

 #### Manual installation